mathisfun2048/PassPad/JOURNAL.md

 sidenote: i've been going into a slump over desiging and itterating complex designs so I thought making this would be a fun in-between project.

+## 6PM -> 8PM (2 hours)

+While making the schematic, went into a deep-dive on how microprocessors work!
+In the past, I only really worked with full on machines (raspberri pi zeros, 3b+) so seeing how this worked in a custom project was pretty cool.

+After looking into that, I started on my PCB schematic.
+This is, compared to my other projects, stupidly simple.
+But it was cool nonetheless--I have never seen a similar device in the wild and it feels really cool being able to build something.